bsq-ports/Chroma/README.md

 # Chroma

+Is based on Chroma PC v2.4.2 as of this time

 Colors!

 ### NOTE: This is a port of Chroma to the Quest, as such, it is in no way associated with Aeroluna.
 Please do not pester them about bugs, they are not associated with this port.